NoahLerner/Java-Webserver/README.txt

 * Postman
 * Jmeter
 * External APIs (IEX trading)

 and still I was able to get to the point that I did.
-Thank you for the challenge, and I hope that I was able to demonstrate significant learning skills.

 ## Getting Started